CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AssetWorkloadOptimizerMicrosoftAzureBillingOptions.md

 `func (o *AssetWorkloadOptimizerMicrosoftAzureBillingOptions) HasTenantId() bool`

 HasTenantId returns a boolean if a field has been set.

+### GetUseCostExport

+`func (o *AssetWorkloadOptimizerMicrosoftAzureBillingOptions) GetUseCostExport() bool`

+GetUseCostExport returns the UseCostExport field if non-nil, zero value otherwise.

+### GetUseCostExportOk

+`func (o *AssetWorkloadOptimizerMicrosoftAzureBillingOptions) GetUseCostExportOk() (*bool, bool)`

+GetUseCostExportOk returns a tuple with the UseCostExport field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseCostExport

+`func (o *AssetWorkloadOptimizerMicrosoftAzureBillingOptions) SetUseCostExport(v bool)`

+SetUseCostExport sets UseCostExport field to given value.

+### HasUseCostExport

+`func (o *AssetWorkloadOptimizerMicrosoftAzureBillingOptions) HasUseCostExport() bool`

+HasUseCostExport returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)